 AACR Award for Outstanding Achievement in Chemistry in Cancer Research

-The Award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021 in Washington, DC.
+The award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.

 The award will be presented to an individual investigator.
 Two or more individuals may be selected to share the award in the event that their investigations are closely related in subject matter and have resulted in work worthy of an award.

 Institutions and/or organizations are not eligible to receive the award.